MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-cost-sales-rates-materials.md

 You can set up cost and sales prices for products in Microsoft Dynamics 365 Project Operations.
 Cost and sales prices for products can only be listed in one currency, which must be the currency on the price list header.

-To set up cost and sales rates for products, complete the following steps.
+To set up cost and sales rates for products, follow these steps.

 1. Go to **Sales** > **Customers** > **Price Lists** and select **New** to create a new price list.
-2. In the newly created price list, select the **Project Price list** form from the view selector.
+1. In the newly created price list, select the **Project Price list** form from the view selector.
-3. On the **Material prices**, on the subgrid menu, select **New price list item**.
+1. On the **Material prices**, on the subgrid menu, select **New price list item**.
-4. On the **Quick Create** page, enter the product and unit that you are creating the new price for.
+1. On the **Quick Create** page, enter the product and unit that you are creating the new price for.
-5. Select the pricing method under **Project Pricing** and update the Pricing method and amount fields under **Product Pricing**
+1. Select the pricing method under **Project Pricing** and update the Pricing method and amount fields under **Product Pricing**

 ![Screenshot of Project form for material price set up](media/Material-Pricing-Project-Price-List-Form.png)